gSchool/native-array-methods-exercises/README.md

 ### .reduce()

 Reduce is an incredibly powerful method that allows us to combine all of the result in an array into a single result.
-There are a few different ways we can use it, so it's important to read the documentation careful!
+There are a few different ways we can use it, so it's important to read the documentation carefully!

 [Check out the docs.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)